vashkarrai/password-validator-cpp/README.md

 * should contain least 1 special symbol (any)

 > Bonus
-* Display "Strong password" if password if less than 10 characters long.
+* Display "Strong password" if password is less than 10 characters long.
 * Display "Super strong password" if password is greater than or equal to 10 characters long.